View Document

 (8) Each program has a Program Manager (or equivalent).
 A college may choose to appoint a Major/Minor Coordinator instead of, or in addition to, a Program Manager to oversee a specified discipline area.

-1. For large or multiple location/partner programs with multiple appointed Program Managers/Major/Minor Coordinators, the Dean/Head of School/Director (or equivalent) may appoint the Associate Dean (or equivalent) of the owning school/industry cluster as the leading academic member to coordinate academic oversight.
+1. For large or multiple location/partner programs with multiple appointed Program Managers/Major/Minor Coordinators, the Dean/Head of School/Cluster Director (or equivalent) may appoint the Associate Dean (or equivalent) of the owning school/industry cluster as the leading academic member to coordinate academic oversight.

 2. Where a program and/or discipline area is owned by the college, the Associate Deputy Vice-Chancellor Learning and Teaching (or equivalent) appoints a Program Manager and/or Major/Minor Coordinator.

-(10) Program or discipline teams are appointed by the decision of the College Associate Deputy Vice-Chancellor Learning and Teaching (or equivalent), or Dean/Head of School/Director of the owning school/industry cluster to coordinate program design, ongoing development and review.
+(10) Program or discipline teams are appointed by the decision of the College Associate Deputy Vice-Chancellor Learning and Teaching (or equivalent), or Dean/Head of School/Cluster Director of the owning school/industry cluster to coordinate program design, ongoing development and review.

 1. The program/discipline team should comprise at least four academic staff members actively involved in the program/discipline delivery and teaching.